danielharrell/open-eyes-lect-2017-18/Open.md

 yet at the same time distinctness, or discontinuity, between inside and outside.

 But here, then, is reason for doubt.
 For how can there be continuity and discontinuity at once?
-How, in this case, is the jar's inside still inside, and not outside, once the lid is removed?
-After all, if we leave the jar open, the pickles will spoil---as if the jar's inside *were* outside, and there were no real difference between an open jar and a broken jar; no real difference, that is, between inside and outside, once the barrier between them is gone.
-Or easy enough to close the jar, but impossible to open it.
+In this case, how is the jar's inside still inside, and not outside, once the lid is removed?
+After all, if we leave the jar open, the pickles will spoil---as if the jar's inside *were* outside, and there were no difference between an open jar and a broken jar; no difference, that is, between inside and outside, once the barrier between them is gone.
+It would be easy enough to close the jar, but impossible to open it.

 ---

-Or now take an example at the opposite end of a pickle jar, and consider [the parabola](https://www.dropbox.com/s/tlziqt2g1dkmwbi/parabola_ex.png?dl=0).
+As a second example, at the other end of a pickle jar, consider a line from geometry: [the parabola](https://www.dropbox.com/s/tlziqt2g1dkmwbi/parabola_ex.png?dl=0).
 We can readily distinguish the sides of this line, one convex and one concave, since the parabola is curved.
-But suppose we go further, and take the convex side to be "inside" the parabola, and the concave side to be "outside," as if the line of the parabola formed a figure, analogous to the ellipse, only open rather than closed.
+But suppose we go further, and take the convex side to be "inside" the parabola, and the concave side to be "outside," as if the line formed a figure, analogous to the ellipse, only open rather than closed.
 What would justify this interpretation?
 Why aren't both sides still outside the parabola, since both lie outside the line of the parabola?
-To make the inside of the parabola definite, and press the analogy to the ellipse, it seems we have to take the parabola as if it were an infinite ellipse, formed of a line infinite in length, with ends that reach the edge of the geometric plane.
+To make the inside of the parabola definite, and press the analogy to the ellipse, we could take the parabola as an infinite ellipse, formed of a line infinite in length, with ends that reach the edge of the geometric plane.
 But then our parabola will gain a true inside in just the way our pickle jar possessed one---when it was closed.
-For there will be no way to get into the parabola, or out of the parabola, through its open end, since this now lies infinitely far away, formed by a line that never closes upon itself, but also never stops.
-The parabola's open end, then, is something we can plainly see, but never reach, as if being open were mere appearance.
+For there will be no way into the parabola, or out of the parabola, through its open end, since this now lies infinitely far away.
+The line of the parabola never closes upon itself, true, but also never stops.
+Its open end, then, is something we can plainly see, but never reach, as if being open were mere appearance.

 ---